XNNgithub/Diamond-Price-Modelling/README.md

 This part of the process is focused on Web Page development, pass data from a web page, run it on a model and bring the result back to the page.

 ## Steps involved in this process
-1. HTML is used to create the basic structure of the web page and CSS is used for the size, style and position of different elements on the web page.
+1. HTML is used to create the basic structure of the web page.
    ![image](https://github.com/XNNgithub/Diamond-Price-Modelling/assets/134993882/1df4a99e-7982-45dd-9523-09b24e9ef218)

+3. CSS is used for the size, style and position of different elementson the web page.
    ![image](https://github.com/XNNgithub/Diamond-Price-Modelling/assets/134993882/e444f6a4-bcab-497f-84d6-d30204c98f52)

-3. JavaScript is used for interactivity between different sections and elements of the web page.
+4. JavaScript is used for interactivity between different sections and elements of the web page.
    ![image](https://github.com/XNNgithub/Diamond-Price-Modelling/assets/134993882/95504674-05d0-49ac-8478-2b0d725022e5)

 5. HTML form element dropdown is used to collect user input.